WheteThunger/DroneOptions/README.md

 - `BaseDrone` -- Normal drones with no attachments
 - `DroneStorage` -- Drones that have an attached stash container from the [Drone Storage](https://umod.org/plugins/drone-storage) plugin
 - `DroneTurrets` -- Drones that have an attached turret from the [Drone Turrets](https://umod.org/plugins/drone-turrets) plugin
+- `RidableDrones` -- Drones that have an attached chair from the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin
 - `MegaDrones` -- Drones created by the Mega Drones plugin

 Each drone type has a default profile which determines the speed, toughness and other properties for drones of that type.
 Each drone type can also have unlimited permission-based profiles which will override the default depending on the drone owner's permissions.